bishalpaudel/FinCo/README.md

 See also the list of [contributors](https://github.com/bishalpaudel/FinCo/contributors) who participated in this project.

 ## Disclaimer
 This project is created for educational and learning purposes only.
-Until this time, this project cannot be used for professional works.
+Until this time, this project cannot be used for commercial purposes.
 We hope to continue and improve this project in the future.

 ## License